microsoft/reverse-proxy/samples/ReverseProxy.Auth.Sample/README.md

 - ### [appsettings.json](appsettings.json)
   Defines the routes used by the reverse proxy including:
   - /default - requires authentication to access
-  - /claim - uses the "myPolicy" authorization policy which requires authentication and a myCustomClaim value of "green"
+  - /custom - uses the "myPolicy" authorization policy which requires authentication and a myCustomClaim value of "green"
+  - /open - which uses "Anonymous" as the authorization policy so its always open regardless of the default
-  - \* - which uses an empty fallback policy so no authentication is required
+  - \* - which uses the built-in FallbackPolicy which is configured in Startup.cs to not require authentication

 - ### Login UI
-  The Razor pages in [Views/Account](Views/Account) provide the UI to login, logout and be shown when access is denied.
+  The Razor pages in [Views/Account](Views/Account) provide the pages to login, logout and be shown when access is denied.

 ## Usage
 Start the sample with ```dotnet run``` which by default will bind to http://localhost:5000 and https://localhost:5001.
-Try accessing the urls "/", "/default" and "/claim".
+Try accessing the urls "/", "/default" and "/custom".

 When shown the login ui, pick a value for myCustomClaim.
-Using "green" will allow access to content under "/claim", using other values will prevent access.
+Using "green" will allow access to content under "/custom", using other values will deny access.